iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.11.00.005_01/report.md

 > Quick and easy<br> :date: __2021-06-18 19:12:03__

 > Was great quicker than waiting in an office and the doctor was awesome!<br> :date: __2021-06-18 18:45:10__

-> Very beneficial and professional and fast no long wait time.<br> :date: __2021-06-17 17:28:46__

-> Esst to use, doctors are friendly and efficient<br> :date: __2021-06-13 19:37:35__

-> Very fast telephone visit.
-Had a call from a provider in less than 5 minutes of completing my online registration!
-Definitely easier and faster than previously using MDLIve.
-Thanks to my employers insurance, it was $5 instead of $100+ from an Urgent Care facility.<br> :date: __2021-06-09 04:30:26__